jhvanderschee/jekyllcodex/_without-plugin/image-gallery.md

 ### How it works

 The script searches for any file with a path that contains the string given in 'folder' and checks whether it is a 'jpg' file.
 If so, it creates an image tag for the image.
 The source is a 300 pixel wide square cropped version of the image.
 Then the script wraps the image in a link, containing the full path to the image.
-This will trigger the lightbox later on.
+This will trigger the lightbox if present.

 [expand]

 ```
 {% raw %}<style>
-    .image-gallery {overflow: auto; margin-left: -10px;}
+  .image-gallery {overflow: auto; margin-left: -1%;}
-    .image-gallery a {float: left; display: block; margin: 0 0 10px 10px; width: calc(20% - 10px);}
+  .image-gallery a {float: left; display: block; margin: 0 0 1% 1%; width: 19%;}
   .image-gallery a img {width: 100%;}
 </style>

 <div class="image-gallery">